joshhardywehi/fampnn/README.md

 <img src="assets/pack_traj.gif" alt="Sidechain packing trajectory" width="900"/>

 ## Mutation scoring

+We provide two scripts for scoring mutations for a given PDB.

+### Score every possible single-mutant

+To score all possible single mutations for a given PDB, use `fampnn/inference/score_all_muts.py`.
+This script will iterate over each position in the PDB, and score the fitness of all possible mutations normalized by the likelihood of the wild-type amino acid.
+An example of how to run this script is provided in `examples/scripts/score_all_muts.sh`.
+The script will output a CSV in the directory specified by the `out_dir` argument with the score for each possible mutation.

+### Score a given list of mutations

 To score specific mutations for a given PDB, use `fampnn/inference/score_multi.py`.

-This script requires a `mutations_path` to a 1-column CSV file with the mutations to score.
-An example of mutation scoring is provided in `examples/scripts/score_multi.sh`.
+This script requires a 1-column CSV file with the mutations to score, specified by the `mutations_path` argument.
+A mutation is specified as follows:

-To score all possible mutations for a given PDB, use `fampnn/inference/score_all_muts.py`.
-This script will output a CSV with each position mutated to all 19 other amino acids, along with the predicted score for each mutation.
-An example of scoring all mutations is provided in `examples/scripts/score_all_muts.sh`.
+<Wild-type 1-letter amino acid code><0-index'd position in the PDB file><Mutant 1-letter amino acid code>

+To evaluate multiple simultaneous mutations (eg. double and triple mutations), simply concatenate the single-mutations with colons `:`.
+For example, simultaneous mutations of Asparagine (N) in the first and second positons of a PDB to Proline (P) and Arginine (R) respectively, would be `N0P:N1R	`

+An example of running a this script is provided in `examples/scripts/score_multi.sh`, and an example of an input csv for this script is provided in `fampnn/examples/scoring/mutations.csv`.